gadiluna/in_nomine_function/README.md

 ```

 ## Quickstart
+Using our model to predict names for a stripped binary is straightforward.
 Here we'll show how to predict function names for a given binary.
 In this example we will use the same gonnacry sample we used in our paper.